bakerkretzmar/movements-of-movements/content/collections/documents/turning-the-tide-on-canada-the-empire-genuine-reconciliation-pluriversality-and-indigeneity.md

     content:
       -
         type: text
         text: 'Truth and Reconciliation Commission.
 2015.
+“Honouring the Truth, Reconciling for the' -
+    type: paragraph
+    content:
+      -
+        type: text
-“Honouring the Truth, Reconciling for the Future: Summary of the Final Report of the Truth and Reconciliation Commission of Canada”.
+        text: 'Future: Summary of the Final Report of the Truth and Reconciliation Commission of Canada”.
 Library and Archives Canada: 1 - 528.
 Retrieved from < '
       -
         type: text
         marks: